 For the purpose of computing economic net interest income and ratios relating to cost of funds measures, GAAP interest expense has been adjusted to reflect the realized gains or losses on specific derivative instruments that pertain to each period presented.
-As of March 31, 2014, the Company has Eurodollar futures contracts in place through 2018.
-Since the Company has taken short positions on these contracts, when interest rates move higher the value of our short position may increase in value.
-The opposite would be true if interest rates were to decrease.
-Adjusting our interest expense for the periods presented by the gains on all Eurodollar futures would not accurately reflect our economic interest expense for these periods.
-As of March 31, 2014, we currently have one interest rate swaption agreement in place, covering periods beginning in 2015 through 2020.
-As such, the loss reported in the March 31, 2014 consolidated statement of operations on the interest rate swaption related to future periods.
+As of June 30, 2014, the Company has Eurodollar futures contracts in place through 2018, and one interest rate swaption agreement in place covering periods beginning in 2015 through 2020.
+Adjusting our interest expense for the periods presented by the gains or losses on all derivative instruments would not accurately reflect our economic interest expense for these periods.